Aim of the project

 Dr Kohei Watanabe (K.Watanabe1@lse.ac.uk)

-Kohei Watanabe is a post-doc researcher at the LSE’s Department of Methodology.
+Kohei Watanabe is an assistant professor at the Institute for Advanced Study of Waseda University.
 He holds a PhD in Social Research Methodology from the LSE and an MA in Political Science from the Central European University.
 His main research interest is measuring media biases using computerized text analysis methods.
 Kohei has developed an innovative technique for longitudinal media data analysis, which he has leveraged to produce a Russian media protest framing dataset.
 He also possesses advanced knowledge of online data collection techniques, and has put together a number of large media corpora for several other international projects.
 Further information about his latest research is available from his personal website, which can be accessed here Kohei Watanabe@LSE.

 Dr Yulia Netesova (email@example.com)